Skip to main content

 How do I convert Bar to Megapascals?

-A metric unit of pressure equal to exactly 100,000 pascals (100 kPa), approximately equal to Earth's average sea-level atmospheric pressure.
+A metric unit of pressure equal to exactly 100,000 pascals (100 kPa), approximately the average sea-level atmospheric pressure on Earth (1 atm = 1.
 To convert Bar to Megapascals, multiply by 0.1.
 For example, 25 bar equals 2.5 MPa.

 How many Megapascals are in 1 Bar?